Google litigation: Google LLC v. Oracle America, Inc.

 Google LLC v.
 Oracle America, Inc. is a dispute related to Oracle's copyright and patent claims on Google's Android operating system specifically in context of the application programming interfaces (APIs) from the Java implementation that Google had initially used in developing the Android system.
-The case, originally filed by Oracle in 2010, has had a complex history between two separate hearings and jury trials at the United States District Court for the Northern District of California and two subsequent appeals at the United States Court of Appeals for the Ninth Circuit.
+The case, originally filed by Oracle in 2010, has had a complex history between two separate hearings and jury trials at the United States District Court for the Northern District of California and two subsequent appeals at the United States Court of Appeals for the Federal Circuit.
 In May 2012, Judge William Alsup of the Northern District of California ruled that APIs are not subject to copyright.
-Judge Alsup determined that where “there is only one way to declare a given method functionality, [so that] everyone using that function must write that specific line of code in the same way,” that coding language cannot be subject to copyright.
+Judge Alsup determined that where "there is only one way to declare a given method functionality, [so that] everyone using that function must write that specific line of code in the same way," that coding language cannot be subject to copyright.
 In May 2013, Oracle appealed Judge Alsup's ruling to the U.S. Court of Appeals for the Federal Circuit and on May 9, 2014, the Federal Circuit reversed Judge Alsup's finding that Java APIs are copyrightable, leaving open the possibility that Google might have a fair use defense.
 In October 2014, Google filed a petition to ask the Supreme Court to review the Federal Circuit's decisions and was denied.
 As the case returned to the district court for Google's fair use defense, in May 2016, a jury unanimously agreed that Google's use of the Java APIs was fair use.
-Oracle then filed another appeal and in March 2018, the Federal Court rejected the jury's verdict and reversed the district court's decision again held that Google's use was not a fair use as a matter of law.
+Oracle then filed another appeal and in March 2018, the United States Court of Appeals for the Federal Circuit rejected the jury's verdict and reversed the district court's decision again held that Google's use was not a fair use as a matter of law.
 In 2019, Google filed another petition asking the U.S. Supreme Court to review both Federal Circuit decisions.
 The Court heard oral arguments in October 2020 and issued its opinion in April 2021, reversing the Federal Circuit and holding that Google's use of Java APIs was protected by fair use.